Cuba–Solomon Islands relations

 Relations between Solomon Islands and the Republic of Cuba have only a short history.
 The two countries moved to establish relations from the 2000s, and particularly from 2007, within the context of Cuba's growing interest in the Pacific Islands region.
-Like other countries in Oceania, Solomon Islands is a beneficiary of Cuban medical aid; bilateral relations between Havana and Honiara must be viewed within the scope of Cuba's regional policy in Oceania.
+Like other countries in Oceania, Solomon Islands is a beneficiary of Cuban medical aid; bilateral relations must be viewed within the scope of Cuba's regional policy in Oceania.
+Cuba has a non-resident ambassador in Suva.
+Solomon Islands has an embassy in Havana.